JGrubb/jQuery-hideLabels/README.md

 ###Usage

-Currently only takes the selector of the label you want to hide --
+Currently only takes the selector of the label you want to hide.

-`$('label.overlay').hideLabels();`

 This plugin doesn't do it all.
 In other words, you still have to write the CSS to position your labels and inputs where you want them --

-*given I have such markup:*
+*Given I have such markup:*

     <div class="form-item">
         <label for="firstName" class="overlay">First Name</label>
         <input name="firstName" />
     </div>

-*and I have this in my stylesheet*
+*And I have this in my stylesheet*

     .form-item
         position: relative